Sh-ui/MisterLister/README.md

 ```

 ## 🛠️ Make It Your Own

-MisterLister was designed to be customized for your specific needs.
-There are two main paths forward:

-### ⚙️ Personal Customization
 Want to adapt MisterLister for your own file naming conventions or add features specific to your workflow?
 Check out the [Customization Guide](CUSTOMIZATION.md) for detailed examples of how to modify:
 - Table headers and column processing
 - Filename parsing logic